 It’s really not that apparent, yet it’s interesting – at least to me – that this post took the longest time from inception to going live of any others I’ve done.
 From picking my overall desired look, finding the right polish/stamping design, actually painting the nails, processing the images, to writing this up – spanned more than 6 months!!
 A little bit here, a little bit there….and finally it’s live!

-I wanted to capture the soft, ethereal quality of opals and contrastingly the vibrancy of marigold flowers.
-So, I went with a “jewelry” like effect of using gold with the opal nails.
-Then I looked for a way to use the influence of India’s special relationship with the marigold flowers – an homage to Bollywood per se.
+I wanted to capture the soft, ethereal quality of opals as well as the vibrancy of marigold flowers.
+So, I went with a jewelry-like effect of using gold with the opal nails.
+Additionally, I looked for a way to use the influence of India’s special relationship with the marigold flowers – an homage to Bollywood per se.
 (Please forgive my naivete’ in the knowledge of such matters – all I see is “Pretty!!”.)
 Hopefully you’ll get a clearer perspective after you see the Inspiration Sources at the end of this post.
 It might be an “a-ha moment”.

 For the marigold nails, I went with a more abstract “idea” of the flowers – again trying to evoke the dancers’ dress patterns.
 Also, I’ve always been intrigued with the tradition of stringing marigold flower blooms as decorations for weddings and ceremonies and I thought this stamp image communicated both ideas.
 The intense orange base polish I used is no longer available (sorry) – but, I couldn’t help using it as it was the perfect match to the bright yellow stamping polish.